rosapietroiusti/dem4cli/README.md

 >  - interpolates linearly the life expectancy data to get it for each exact year instead of every 5 years (note: this is not corrected to remain mean-preserving).
 >  - Old data: UN World Population Prospects 2019 life expectancy data at 5 years old from 1950 to 2020 per country (as average in 5-year brackets) (https://population.un.org/wpp/Download/Standard/Mortality/)

+## To do:
+- remove option to run ISIMIP2b-SSP2 data
+- lazy loading of data, make lighter/faster
+- separate rendering of urban/rural population